RobMeades/nginx_https_reverse_proxy_to_lan/README.md

   ...replacing `8888` with your chosen port number; the `ssh_private_key` is the one you created on this machine right at the start, when securing things.
 This will cause the server to send "alive" messages every 30 seconds and for the tunnel to be restarted after three such messages have gone missing.

-- Assuming that works, start `autossh` with a `systemd` file named something like `/etc/systemd/system/tunnel-http.service` containing something like the following:
+- Assuming that worked, CTRL-C and then start `autossh` with a `systemd` file named something like `/etc/systemd/system/tunnel-http.service` containing something like the following:

   ```
   [Unit]